FlysJoint/shopalot/README.md

 - populate data
 - make buttons slightly bigger
 - submit button that disables meal edit buttons
+- ~~initial buttons that split into lunch and dinner~~
+- add serving amount to data and display total on screen
+- add back button to list part
-- initial buttibs that split into lunch and dinner
+- split meal planner into lunch and dinner sections
+- split dinner section into cuisines

 ### Under the hood